 (Note: Individuals have invested 5 million yen per person)

 |Chief Operating Officer (COO)||Haruyasu Asakura|

 |Co-Chief Operating Officer (Co-COO)||Yasuhisa Nakao|

 |Co-Chief Operating Officer (Co-COO)||Takeshi Kurihara|

 |Senior Executive Managing Director||Shigeyuki Tsuchida|

 |Executive Managing Director||Takeshi Sekine|

 Innovation Network Committee Members

 Director-General, Center for Research and Development Strategy

-Director, Member of the Board and Senior Advisor, Nippon Steel & Sumitomo Metal Corporation
+Senior Advisor, Honorary Chairman, Nippon Steel & Sumitomo Metal Corporation

 Deputy President, Professor, Shibaura Institute of Technology Graduate School of Engineering Management